rcn-ee/ti-opencl/docs/sphinx-doc/source/opencl-c-builtin-function-extensions.rst

 ****************************************************************
-TI OpenCL C Builtin Function Exensions
+OpenCL C Builtin Function Exensions
 ****************************************************************

 The following built-in functions are available from OpenCL C code on the DSP